shredthaGNAR/list-of-my-starred-repos/README.md

 * [trafilea/nx-shopify](https://github.com/trafilea/nx-shopify): Nx plugin for developing performance-first Shopify themes 🚀
 * [njnmco/odinochka](https://github.com/njnmco/odinochka): featherweight tab manager
 * [JanDeDobbeleer/oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh): A prompt theme engine for any shell.
+* [Nacandev/Ohmine-Dark-Theme-For-Joplin](https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin): This is a custom CSS theme for the opensource note-taking app Joplin.
 * [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh): 🙃   A delightful community-driven (with 2,000+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 * [quanm/Omaha-Poker](https://github.com/quanm/Omaha-Poker): None
 * [omnixent/omnixent](https://github.com/omnixent/omnixent): 👀 A simple API that allows you to understand what people search on search engines, social networks, etc.